toddledev/documentation/docs/05-the-editor/07-issues-panel/index.md

 - Issue type: Focus on specific categories, e.g. `No References` or `SEO`

 ::: info
-The issue detection system is continuously improved to identify more potential issues.
+The issue detection system is being continuously improved to identify more issues to help you build stable, performant and accessible applications.
 :::

-# Resolving issues
+## Resolving issues

 Addressing issues identified in the issue panel improves project stability, performance and maintainability.
 Good practice is to address issues during development rather than at the end of your project cycle.